 Unfortunately, individuals with chronic kidney disease may never show signs or symptoms.
 If symptoms do appear, they are typically not specific to the disease.
 It’s only diagnosed with lab tests.

 If you’ve taken Nexium for at least 2 weeks and have been diagnosed with chronic kidney/renal disease, a lawsuit for your Nexium-related injuries may be possible.
-Contact a Nexium attorney in Indianapolis.

 Acute interstitial nephritis is the sudden, but temporary, onset of inflammation in the spaces between the kidneys.
 Acute interstitial nephritis is most often a a side effect of medications.
 Luckily, it’s a treatable condition: A sufferer simply has to stop taking the medication—and in this case—stop taking Nexium, and the condition will subside.

 Sometimes, symptoms may not be present if an individual is suffering from acute interstitial nephritis.
 If symptoms do arise, they can come on fast, gradually, and vary greatly.
-However, if you’ve taken Nexium in the past 2 weeks and show any of these symptoms, contact your doctor and stop taking Nexium:
+However, if you’ve taken Nexium in the past two weeks and show any of these symptoms, contact your doctor and stop taking Nexium: